Ainis: Geography

-Ainis is located in the upper Spercheios valley, bordering with Dolopia in the west, Oita in the south, Malis in the east and Achaia Phthiotis in the north.
-The exact borders with Oita and Malis have never been established.
-The river Spercheios floats through the region on its way down to the Maliac Gulf, and is joined in Ainis by its chief tributary the Inachos.
+Ainis is located in the upper Spercheios valley, bordering with Dolopia in the west, Oitaia in the south, Malis in the east and Achaia Phthiotis in the north.
+The exact borders with Oitaia and Malis have never been established.
+The river Spercheios flows through the region on its way down to the Maliac Gulf, and is joined in Ainis by its chief tributary the Inachos.
 The area is limited to the north by the Othrys mountains, and to the west by a spur of the Pindus mountains, with the peak of Tymphrestus visible from most of the region.
-To the south lies the peaks of Goulinas and Mount Oeta, separated by the river Inachus.
+To the south lie the peaks of Mount Goulinas and Mount Oiti, separated by the river Inachos.

 Most of Ainis consists today of a fertile river plain; whether this was the case during Antiquity does however remain uncertain.
 As with Greece in general, there is some seismic activity with hot springs close to the village of Platystomo.
 After the introduction of modern heating, the previously bald foothills of the surrounding mountains are now covered with dense thickets of ivy and prickly pear.